musselwhizzle/FetchInterview/README.md

 - **Improved error handling**: Currently, API errors are handled minimally.
 Introducing a more robust strategy—such as a sealed class for network responses or a centralized error handler—would improve reliability and user experience.
 - **Pagination**: The list currently loads all items at once.
 Adding paging using the [Paging 3 library](https://developer.android.com/topic/libraries/architecture/paging/v3-overview) would improve performance and scalability, especially for large data sets.
+- **GIT Files**: There's extra files in the git repo (such as DS_STORE) files that should be added to the ignore list